mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 attempts to pack a unit headquarters into a single vehicle.
 It incorporates the protection of the Sermon variant and in addition carries a TL10 fusion plant and a field nuclear damper.
-A small command centre, capable of supporting six personnel, is housed within a second citadel connected to the driving chamber by a short tunnel.
+A small command center, capable of supporting six personnel, is housed within a second citadel connected to the driving chamber by a short tunnel.
 No weapons are fitted as standard but there are 9 spaces available for weapons,